AnalystEric/US_Labour_Project/README.md

 - Adding Form Controls
 - Protecting Workbooks & Worksheets

-# Data Overview
+# Data Summary
 There is only one worksheet with 6 columns and 11,514 records.
 Us labour statistics by industry & state from 2017 to 2020
         Dimensions: Year, Industry, State
         Measures: Establishments, Employees, Avg Annual Wage